tlecoz/XGPU/README.md

  ```
 npm install xgpu
  ```

-Vanilla-WebGPU use (almost) only 2 kinds : GPUBuffer & GPUTexture.
-Because of that, it's very easy to copy a buffer or a texture in another one.
-But in order to be able to have only 2 types, you must use a descriptor (a kind of css that describe how you want to use your buffer/texture) for every resource you use in a shader.
-Il produce a very long and descriptive code, a bit like if every element of your project was a textfield with a different style each time.

-I did the opposite with XGPU.
-I created a very specialized type for every resource usable in a shader.
-Each class contains it's own descriptor fullfilled with default value and handle the different usecase automaticly.
+Contrary to Vanilla-WebGPU that use GPUTexture/GPUBuffer everywhere, XGPU uses very specialized types for every resources usable in a shader to handle the different usecase without need to define everything everytime.

-Every data type used in WGSL has been reproduced in XGPU
+Every data type used in WGSL has been reproduced in typescript and are usable in XGPU.
+This primitive type, once associated to a Pipeline using Pipeline.initFromObject is automaticly binded to the pipeline : if you update its value, it will be updated in the shader.

 # Primitive types :